ihsn/sdcAppDocs/_build/html/_sources/setup.rst.txt

 ------------------
 In order to setup an SDC problem the user needs to make a variable selection.
 The variable selection itself is the result of the analysis of diclosure scenarios and is beyond the scope of this manual.
-We refer to Chapter in for a thorough discussion of disclosure scenarios.
+We refer to the section `Disclosure scenarios <https://sdctheory.readthedocs.io/en/latest/measure_risk.html#disclosure-scenarios>`_) in **Statistical Disclosure Control for Microdata: A Theory Guide** for a thorough discussion of disclosure scenarios.

-The matrix shown in :numref:`fig11` contain one row for each variable in the loaded dataset and nine different columns as described in :numref:`tabsetup1`.
+The matrix shown in :numref:`fig11` contains one row for each variable in the loaded dataset and nine different columns as described in :numref:`tabsetup1`.

 .. _fig11: